 Between the first impression of the coffee’s aroma and the lingering aftertaste, one experiences the coffee’s principal character: the ‘mid-range’ notes or ‘flavour’.
 The evaluation of flavour involves the combined impression of taste and aroma.

 Body & Mouthfeel:

-The body is the tactile feeling of the coffee in the mouth, particularly perceived between the tongue and the roof of the mouth.
+The body is the tactile feeling of the coffee in the mouth.
 The body and mouth feel is assessed by the textural sensation from the coffee oils left on the palate.

 Defined by the length of positive flavours originating from the back of the palate, the aftertaste lingers after the coffee has left the mouth.